 I do love the winter holiday season, but there’s no question that it can be stressful.
 The whirlwind of decorating the homestead, last-minute shopping, kids out of school, meal planning, dredging up the same old family fights, and love-hating the winter weather can be a lot, even under the best of circumstances.
 For all the people who relish this time of year, there are others who dread it.

 Some stress is unavoidable, especially if the holidays are difficult due to complicated family situations, past losses, or financial hardships.
 However, a great deal of holiday stress is self-imposed.
 As much as you might feel like you have to do certain things to make the holidays magical for everyone, very few are truly non-negotiable.
-Just because you usually put up elaborate decorations, bake 12 types of cookies, and produce homemade gifts doesn’t mean you’re required to this year.
+Just because you usually put up elaborate decorations, bake 12 types of cookies, and distribute homemade gifts doesn’t mean you’re required to this year.
 It’s possible—though not always easy—to opt out of the things that cause more stress than pleasure.